 Alexandre blushed.
 Maiden…

 “Yes, ah…” Alexandre had never seen this woman before, but she looked very much like a tall Riley, with the exception of her blondeness.
-Her skin was different though, it looke…thicker, or perhaps a shade darker.
-Not the sickly colour we Riley share.
+Her skin was different though, it looked…thicker, or perhaps a shade darker.
+Not the sickly colour us Riley share.
 She looks…silvery, almost porcelain.
-How beautiful, I wish I had skin like that instead of this…soggy existence I am cursed to live in.
+How beautiful, I wish I had skin like that instead of this…soggy existence I live in.